Metana-Inc/metana-fullstack-demos/module-10/10.1/readme.md

+Sure, here is the updated README file including the user login route testing:

+---

-# Postman API Testing for Blog Routes
+# Postman API Testing for Blog and User Routes

-This guide provides step-by-step instructions for manually testing your blog API endpoints using Postman.
+This guide provides step-by-step instructions for manually testing your blog and user API endpoints using Postman.
 Follow the steps below to ensure that each endpoint is functioning correctly.
 Screenshots are included to help illustrate each step.

 ## Prerequisites

-1. **Install Postman**: Download and install Postman from [here](https://www.postman.com/downloads/).
-2. **Seed the Database**: Run the seeding script to populate your database with sample blogs and users.
+1. **Seed the Database**: Run the seeding script to populate your database with sample blogs and users.
     ```bash
     npm run seed
     ```

-## Testing Steps
+## Blog Routes

 ### 1. Get All Blogs